Sporting heroes | National Library of Australia (NLA)

 • What is the definition of a hero?

-• Is the title accurate or fair to apply to sporting personalities?
+• Is it accurate or fair to apply the title to sportspeople?

-• Is it important that young people have role models?
+• Is it important for young people to have role models?

-• Who else could be a role model in your/someone's life?
+• Who else in your life could be a role model?

-• How would you feel if someone told you they looked up to you and viewed you as their role model?
+• How would you feel if someone said they looked up to you?

-Drawing inspiration from the gallery in this unit or using our collection, research a great Australian sporting figure.
+Using the gallery in this unit or the Library’s collection, research a well-known Australian sporting figure.

-• What did they achieve over their career?
+• What did they achieve during their career?

 • Why did they become famous?

-• How did they feel about their career/success?
+• How do they reflect on their success?

 • Who do you consider a great sporting figure?

-Present your research to the class.
-Discuss the concept of what it means to be a 'sporting great'.
+Present your findings to the class and discuss what makes someone a 'sporting great'.

 Page published: 04 Sep 2023